metno/S-ENDA-documentation/source/dm_recipes.rst

     \dt
     select * from records;

 The csw-catalog-service is now started, and the catalog can be accessed on `<http://10.20.30.10>`_.
 Note that there is no point in debugging or changing code used in this environment.
-It is only meant to test the content of `S-ENDA-metadata <https://github.com/metno/S-ENDA-metadata>`_.
+It is only meant to test the your MMD files.
 If you want to modify code used in the catalog service, please refer to :ref:`local-developmen-env`.

 Search the metadata catalog using `QGIS <https://qgis.org/en/site/>`_ (v3.14 or higher):